tanjeffreyz/auto-maple/README.md

   Auto Maple
 </h1>

-Auto Maple is an intelligent Python bot that plays MapleStory, a 2D side-scrolling MMORPG, using simulated key presses, TensorFlow machine learning, OpenCV template matching, and other computer vision techniques.
+Auto Maple is an intelligent Python AI that plays MapleStory, a 2D side-scrolling MMORPG, using simulated key presses, TensorFlow machine learning, OpenCV template matching, and other computer vision techniques.

 Community-created resources, such as **command books** for each class and **routines** for each map, can be found in the **[resources repository](https://github.com/tanjeffreyz/auto-maple-resources)**.